Continuous Improvement Philosophy

 are aligned and assessed to ensure achievement.
 This important work was the product of the University Assessment Committee and approved by Deans’ Council.

 Institutional learning outcomes (ILOs), program learning outcomes (PLOs), and student learning outcomes for individual courses (SLOs) are used to establish institution, program, and course level student goals.
 To guide faculty in the development and continued improvement of learning outcomes, the University Assessment Committee developed Guidelines for Writing Differentiated Learning Outcomes.
-Use of the guidelines will help ensure that the institution maintains appropriate distinctions between learning outcomes for doctoral, master, bachelor, and certificate programs.
-As an institution, we have used the mission statement as de facto ILOs.
-Some of these are difficult to measure and so Institutional Learning Outcomes have recently been extracted from the TU mission statement and modified so that each of the outcomes is measurable.
-This important work was the product of the University Assessment Committee and approved by Deans’ Council and the University Curriculum Committee.
+Use of the guidelines helps ensure that the institution maintains appropriate distinctions between learning outcomes for doctoral, master, bachelor, and certificate programs.

-The Tulsa Curriculum assessment process evaluates student achievement of the Tulsa Curriculum Outcomes in Block and Core courses through foundational and comprehensive course assignments using a common Course Assessment Report.
+The Tulsa Curriculum assessment process evaluates student achievement of the Tulsa Curriculum Outcomes in Block and Core Courses through foundational and comprehensive course assignments using a common Course Assessment Report.
 The Tulsa Curriculum is a university framework developed by faculty to advance broad knowledge and intellectual concepts, which the University believes every college student should acquire.
-In summer 2018, the Tulsa Curriculum Review Committee was formed and charged with conducting a comprehensive review of the Tulsa Curriculum.
-The committee has completed its review of the Tulsa Curriculum and submitted recommendations to the Office of the Provost.
-The University Curriculum Committee will review the recommendations and implement changes in Fall 2021.
-To lay the assessment foundation for their work, TU conducts a course embedded assessment review of the Tulsa Curriculum annually.
-In fall 2018, faculty teaching in the Tulsa Curriculum Program finalized the Tulsa Curriculum Learning Outcomes.
+The faculty assess the Tulsa Curriculum student learning outcomes annually during the fall and spring semesters.

 Annual Program Review